KitKat1930/Learning-HTML/README.md

 Forms commonly use checkboxes for questions that may have more than one answer.
 The input element with a type attribute set to checkbox creates a checkbox.

+You can set browser behavior by adding self-closing meta elements in the head.
+Here's an example:

+#### 14. META ELEMENTS
+Inside the head element, nest a meta element with an attribute named charset.
+Set to the value to utf-8 which tells the browser how to encode characters for the page.
+Note that meta elements are self-closing.
+- meta charset="utf-8"

  <p>No Copyright - <a href="https://www.freecodecamp.org">freeCodeCamp.org</a></p>